Frequently asked questions about African swine fever (ASF)

 How does the virus spread?

 The ASF virus is endemic above all in infected wild boar in Africa and can be transferred locally to domestic pigs.
 In the past, there have also been outbreaks of ASF in several southern European countries.
 Since 2007, the ASF virus has spread from Georgia to Armenia, Azerbaijan, the Russian Federation, the enclave of Kaliningrad and Moldova.
 Since 2014, numerous ASF cases have been reported in wild boar in the Baltic States and Poland and since 2017 in the Czech Republic, Hungary and Romania, along with outbreaks among domestic pigs.
 In September 2018, the ASF virus was detected for the first time in wild boar in Belgium.
+In Germany, the first case of ASF was detected in a wild boar in Brandenburg on 10 September 2020.
+The first cases of ASF in domestic pigs in Germany were detected in two pig farms in Brandenburg on 15 July 2021.

 How is the pathogen transferred?